tiagodeluna/study-notes/Azure/README.md

 Tip: If you have resources that are not location-sensitive, you can save a lot of money by locating them in less expensive regions.
 Checking the pricing calculator can help you determine the most cost-effective place to put these services.
 ```

+## Azure Advisor

+Azure Advisor is a free service that provides recommendations on cost, but also  high availability, security, performance, and operational excellence.
+Advisor analyzes your deployed services and looks for ways to improve your environment across each of these areas.

+It can be found in the Azure Portal in the *left-side menu > All Services > Management + governance*.

+## Azure Cost Management

+Azure Cost Management is another free, built-in Azure tool that can be used to gain greater insights into where your cloud money is going.
+You can see historical breakdowns of what services you are spending your money on and how it is tracking against budgets that you have set.
+You can set budgets, schedule reports, and analyze your cost areas.

 ---